Euharlee, Georgia: Schools

-Euharlee is home to two schools within the Bartow County school system.
+Euharlee is home to two schools within the Bartow County School District.
 Woodland Middle School and Euharlee Elementary School are located on Euharlee Road and are directly across the street from each other.

-Euharlee Elementary's current principal is Jim Bishop, and the assistant principal is Amanda Elrod.

-Woodland Middle School's current principal is Michael Blankenship, and the assistant principals are Hope McCauley and Ryan Satterfield.

 Fall Festival

 There is an annual Fall Festival held with the Covered Bridge as the focal point.
 It is held in October.
 Local schools are invited to showcase choral and band ensembles throughout the weekend.
 Crafts and foods are sold by local vendors.
 There are rides for the children as well.

 The festival was increased and relocated from Osborne Park with the completion of Frankie Harris Park behind Emmie Nelson Library at Euharlee in 2005.